 Access Statement for Acorn House Veterinary Hospital

 We are a small animal veterinary hospital in a residential area on the edge of Bedford.
-We offer a very high standard of veterinary care with full hospitalisation facilities for dogs, cats and small pets with a veterinary nurse on site and a veterinary surgeon on call 24 hours a day.
+We offer a very high standard of veterinary care with full hospitalisation facilities for dogs, cats and small pets with a veterinary nurse on site 24 hours a day.

 We have a substantial, purpose built, modern building with good accessibility as detailed below.